Vlad the Impaler: The Real History Behind the Dracula Legend

 In 1461-62, Vlad refused tribute and launched deep raids across the Danube, striking Ottoman garrisons and supply lines.
 Sultan Mehmed II advanced into Wallachia in 1462—only to be met by guerrilla tactics, scorched earth, and famously the Night Attack at Târgoviște, when Vlad attempted to assassinate Mehmed under cover of darkness.
 Although the sultan survived, the campaign's psychological climax was the “Forest of the Impaled”—thousands of bodies displayed outside Târgoviște to shatter enemy morale.

-AI-generated illustration of the Forest of the Impaled
+Illustration of the Forest of the Impaled made with AI

--AI-generated illustration of the Forest of the Impaled-
+-Illustration of the Forest of the Impaled made with AI-

 Terror as Statecraft: Impalement, Law, and Order